 Several dozen take to sand and surf for ‘reopen’ protest in Hermosa Beach

-by Kevin Cody and Ryan McDonald
+and Ryan McDonald

 Shortly after noon on Friday, newly appointed Hermosa Beach Police Chief Paul LeBaron approached six-foot-seven Aaron Reed, who according to Flex Magazine is the world’s tallest bodybuilder, and told him, “If you step on the beach, you will be issued a citation.
 No hard feelings.”